-1. November 30 (YR3)

-- Select an area of interest; synthesize and critically evaluate the current state of knowledge within this area. - o Identify important gap(s) in current knowledge and isolate the phenomenon or question of interest. - Argue why the phenomenon or question is important to explain, answer, or further investigate.
+- 1. November 30 (YR3) - Select an area of interest; synthesize and critically evaluate the current state of knowledge within this area. - Identify important gap(s) in current knowledge and isolate the research and/or policy question of interest. - Argue why the research question or phenomenon is important to explain, answer, or further investigate.